ssh-mitm/ssh-mitm/README.md

 For other installation options (pip, Flatpak, Snap) see the [installation guide](https://docs.ssh-mitm.at/get_started/installation.html).

-⚡ To try the latest unreleased features (including the interactive tutorial), install directly from GitHub:
+#### ⚡ Get the latest version

+The PyPI release may lag behind.
+Install directly from GitHub to get the interactive tutorial and all recent improvements:

 ```bash
 pip install git+https://github.com/ssh-mitm/ssh-mitm.git